Qarj/WebImblaze/MANUAL.md

 without the resource files being available is often unreadable when trying to understand a test failure, so by having the actual assets available, it makes it much easier to interpret the results.

+If you specify `getallhrefs` a second time in a later test step, WebInject will look for a new version of that resource.
+This means that if a resource file name has different content, you will be able to get it again.
+This is useful in the situation where you have a common platform serving up many brands.

-WebInject will remember the names of resources it has grabbed, and will not grab a resource with the same name a second time during test execution.
+WebInject will remember the names of resources it has grabbed, and will not grab a resource with the same name and version a second time during test execution.
 This means grabbing the resources will add very little overhead - most pages in a workflow will share the same CSS and other assets.